CompOrthoBiomech/pyfebio/README.md

 ## Overview

 This is a Python package for generating FEBio input files.
+We rely heavily on pydantic and pydantic-xml for type validation and XML serialization.
+Many of FEBio's features are covered, but not all.
+Most critically, we need to implement material support for biphasic and multiphasic materials.

 ## Getting Started